quantummetric/analytics-module-qm/README.md

 ### Semantic Versioning

-This project uses the [`release-it`](https://github.com/release-it/release-it) nodeJS utility to increment software version numbers, automatically create GitHub tags and Releases and auto-publish to `npm`.

 Semantic versioning works by interpreting your semantic commit as described in the previous section and assigning it a classification based on the level of severity of the work.
 That classification then translates into a version number that follows the sequence: `Major.Minor.Patch`.